-The following seven items of business will be addressed at the Meeting:
+The following six items of business will be addressed at the Meeting:

-- 1. Receive the audited consolidated financial statements and the report of the auditors for the year ended December 31, 2017; - 2.
+- 1. Receive the audited consolidated financial statements and the report of the auditors for the year ended December 31, 2018; - 2.
 Fix the number of directors to be elected at the Meeting at five; - 3.
-Elect the five directors of Pason for the ensuing year; - 4.
-Reappoint Deloitte LLP as auditors for 2018 and authorize Pason's Board of Directors to fix their remuneration: - 5.
-Participate in the advisory vote on our approach to executive compensation ("Say on Pay"); - 6.
-Approve the 2018 Stock Option Plan; and - 7.
+Elect the directors of Pason for the ensuing year; - 4.
+Reappoint Deloitte LLP as auditors for 2019 and authorize Pason's Board of Directors to fix their remuneration; - 5.
+Participate in the advisory vote on our approach to executive compensation ("Say on Pay"); and - 6.
 Consider such matters as may properly be brought before the Meeting or any adjournment of the Meeting.

-The Board of Directors has approved the contents of this 2017 Information Circular and has authorized us to send it to you.
+The Board of Directors has approved the contents of this 2018 Information Circular and has authorized us to send it to you.

-SIGNED ON BEHALF OF THE BOARD OF DIRECTORS.
+SIGNED ON BEHALF OF THE BOARD OF DIRECTORS,